elanmarae/okinawa-curry/README.md

 While we could "hard-code" these intended attributes values into the script here, it will offer us more flexibility to assign these as variables.
 Where should we do this?
 Let's create two global variables (toward the top of the script before we load the data) that we'll name `attributeValue` and `normValue` and assign string values of  as "OWNED_MORT" and "OWNER", respectively.

-Add the `attributeValue` and `normValue` variables to your script, just above the JQuery method that loads our data:
+Add the `attributeValue` and `normValue` variables to your script, just above the jQuery method that loads our data:

 ```javascript
 var attributeValue = "OWNED_MORT",